richardtallent/vue-simple-calendar/README.md

 Each week also has a class representing the date of the Sunday starting that week.
 This could be used to style entire weeks that have some special importance.

-#### wrap-event-title-on-hover
+#### wrap-item-title-on-hover

-If an even title is truncated, this enables an _optional_ behavior that will wrap the item to show the entire title when the user hovers over it.
+If an item title is truncated, this enables an _optional_ behavior that will wrap the item to show the entire title when the user hovers over it.

 ### Day classes